resurrecting-open-source-projects/sniffit/README.md

 My name is Eriberto and **I am not a C developer**.
 I imported Sniffit from Internet to GitHub (the original homepage and developer are inactive).
 After this, I applied all patches found in Debian project and other places for this program.
-All my initial work was registered in ChangeLog file (version 0.4.0 and later releases).
+All my initial work was registered in CHANGELOG file (version 0.4.0 and later releases).
 I also maintain Sniffit packaged in Debian[1].